 What did the encoding do?

 We start by making a series of 5x7 bitmaps that represent the letters and control codes in your input:

 Note that there are five solid characters at the head of the signal, and seven solid characters at the end.
 This is called the "meter" because it helps set up the rhythm of the 35-bit sections (as well as reinforcing the importance of the prime factors).

-If the recipients of the message are mathematically-minded, they'll notice that 35 is a semiprime number...and thus only divisible by 5 and 7.
-This should cue them into the idea of trying to decode it as a 5x7 bitmap.
+If the recipients of the message are mathematically-minded, they'll be cued into noticing the importance of 5 and 7, and thus notice the 35-bit runs.
+Since 35 is a semiprime number, it's only divisible by 5 and 7, hence it might lead them to decode it as a 5x7 bitmap.
 See if your friends with geek-cred can figure it out, or send them the decoder if you are feeling generous. :)